 Considering the bolted mounts and generally bombproof build of the bag, it’s much lighter than you’d think at 360g too, which is within 10-15 percent of far flimsier bags I've used.

 Saddle bags have a tough job.
 Doing their best not to swing or get worn out rubbing around under your saddle as you rattle along rough trails, while stopping rear wheel spray and weather doing its best to sneak into your cargo and ruining your adventure, isn’t easy.

-Out of all the bags I’ve used since I got my first canvas and leather Carradice 40 years ago (suck that, hipsters) Ortlieb’s new Seat Pack is without doubt the best I’ve used for bombproof, guaranteed waterproof and generally bother-free cargo carrying.
+Out of all the bags I’ve used since I got my first canvas and leather Carradice 40 years ago (suck on that, hipsters) Ortlieb’s new Seat-Pack is without doubt the best I’ve used for bombproof, guaranteed waterproof and generally bother-free cargo carrying.